TBerrigan2101/project-one/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

-### Validator Testing
+### 8.1 Validator Testing

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftberrigan2101.github.io%2Fproject-one%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftberrigan2101.github.io%2Fproject-one%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+### 8.1 Supported Screens and Browsers

+- I tested the site using Chrome, Safari and Firefox and all browsers tested fine.

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

-## Deployment
+## 9. Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here -

-## Technology Used
-- HTML
-- CSS

-## Credits
+## 10. Credits

 In this section I will break down the credits for my project.

-### Code
+### 10.1 Code

 - The footer and the three column float on the Home page for 'Latest Releases' and 'Latest Stories' was developed from the [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/) project.